 ‘Homeless Monopoly’ is a Coventry-based game exploring the many reasons that people experience homelessness, the issues they face, and the support services that are available in the city of Coventry.

 Initially funded via a joint University of Warwick and Coventry University City of Culture Open Call, it was developed in collaboration with Jackie Calderwood (formerly of Disruptive Media Learning Lab, Coventry University) and the Coventry Cyrenians, a charity that works to support those with experience of homelessness in the city.
 This collaboration enabled the project team to create a realistic portrayal of the problems and struggles that homeless people in Coventry (and elsewhere in the UK) face on a daily basis, as much of the game content was derived from workshops facilitated by Coventry Cyrenians with people who have lived experience of homelessness.

 At a time when visible and invisible homelessness has been on the rise, alongside incidents of abusive and demeaning behaviour towards those experiencing it, the game is designed to raise awareness and encourage empathy.
 It aims to challenge stereotypes and develop understanding of the many reasons that people find themselves in this situation, and to foster knowledge of the various support mechanisms that exist in the city.

-During the game, players try to gather resources, collect coins and make it through real-world trials and tribulations such as bereavement, addiction, abusive relationships and severe weather in order to get the key to their very own home.
-Along the way, players are invited to share their views and advice on ways forward for those experiencing homelessness or those who want to help.
+During the game, players try to gather resources, collect coins, and make it through real-world scenarios such as bereavement, addiction, abusive relationships and severe weather in order to get the key to their very own home.
+Along the way, players are invited to share their views and advice on ways forward - both for those experiencing homelessness, or those who want to help.

-‘I don’t think these issues around homelessness are openly discussed…so this game really encouraged me to dig down on my own opinions and prejudices’ – pilot player
+"I don’t think these issues around homelessness are openly discussed…so this game really encouraged me to dig down on my own opinions and prejudices." – pilot player, April 2019